isomerpages/govtech-corp/media/technews/_posts/2018-08-07-post-5 National Projects For 1 Smart Nation.md

 system also allows the optimisation of bus routes and schedules according to commuter volume.</p>
 <p>In addition to fixed and scheduled bus routes, on-demand bus services
-are also being trialled to make the public transport system more dynamic and responsive to commuter needs.
+are also being trialed to make the public transport system more dynamic and responsive to commuter needs.
 One example of this model is the crowdsourcing mobile app Beeline, developed by GovTech, which allows public bus operators to ply new routes according to passenger demand.
 Meanwhile, autonomous